Recently in Pharmaceutical Interests, Public Interests Category

 In our last post we riffed off column in the New York Times titled "Medicine of the Move" (earlier titled "The Body Politic"), where Gail Collins opened with the statement: "sometimes you just want to tell the medical profession to make up its mind".
 Granted, we conceded, medicine and science can seem confusing.
 We described in Part I how medical profession recommendations come from science research, which the press can make appear contradictory.
 As an example, we showed differences between caffeine/diabetes research as presented in the media, compared to the research presented in the original source.
 We walked through different experimental protocols that would appear to show different results to the unpracticed reader.
 Finally, we emphasized that although headlines make ordinary science progress into "news" every day, a small research step reported in the "news" should not be confused with a public health recommendation.

 As for public health recommendations, yes, doctors change them.
 But is it that the medical profession that "can't make up it's mind"?
 After all, medical advice comes from science research studies.
 Maybe it's scientists who can't make up their minds?
 In this post I'll explain why people puzzle me when they often complain that doctors/scientists "can't make up their minds".
-Secondly, I'll explain why I believe this insidious popular notion is actually dangerous.
+Secondly, I'll explain why I believe this popular notion is actually dangerous.

 Would the World Be Better if The Medical Profession Didn't Evolve?